 Number 5- Ron Hextall and a 1995 6th round pick (Dimitri Tertyshyn) for Tommy Soderstrom

 Ron Hextall was originally traded away from the Flyers in 1992 as part of the Eric Lindros trade.
-Two years later, after an abysmal season with the New York Islanders, Hextall would return to the Flyers organization on September 22, 1994 in a trade with the Islanders in exchange for Tommy Soderstrom.
+Two years later, after an abysmal season with the New York Islanders, Hextall would return to the Flyers organization on September 22, 1994 in another trade with the Islanders in exchange for Tommy Soderstrom.
 Soderstrom was a young goaltender the Flyers chose in the 1990 draft and was off to a rocky start to his career in Philadelphia.
 Hextall’s return marked the best season of his career to that point while helping the Flyers return to the playoffs for the first time in six years.
 His second season back, he once again set new career highs with a 2.17 goals against average and a .913 save percentage.

 Number 4- Sami Kapanen and Ryan Bast for Pavel Brendl and Bruno St. Jacques